codequokka/shell-history-analyzer/README.md

 $ docker-compose down --rmi all
 ```

-2. Update repo
+2. Update repository
 ```
 $ git pull
 ```

-3. Remove logstash files(keeps track of the current position of monitored log files)
+3. Remove logstash files
+   (keeps track of the current position of monitored history files or DB)
 - Be careful not to delete your data source file!
+  I recommend you use copy and paste.
 ```
 # For zsh history file data source
 $ rm ~/.zsh_history_sincedb